-To show interest-based ads to visitors to our site while visiting Facebook, we use «Custom Audiences Pixel» from Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA.
-We have implemented a pixel of Facebook on our websites.
+To offer visitors to our website interest-based advertising when they use Facebook, we use the Custom Audience pixel provided by Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA.
+For this, we have implemented a Facebook pixel on our website.

-This website uses social plugins of the providers
+This website uses social plug-ins of the providers

-- Facebook (Operator: Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA)
+- Facebook (operator: Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA)

-- Twitter (Operator: Twitter Inc., 795 Folsom St., Suite 600, San Francisco, CA 94107, USA)
+- X – formerly Twitter (operator: Twitter Inc., 795 Folsom St., Suite 600, San Francisco, CA 94107, USA)

-- Instagram (Operator: Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA)
+- Instagram (operator: Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA)

 - Facebook: https://www.facebook.com/policy.php

-- Twitter: https://twitter.com/privacy/
+- Twitter: https://help.twitter.com/en/privacy